 Remember that AI art generators usually need to set “rules” for the art before creating it.
 They can use a number of things as starting points to do this, but it always include data of some kind, whether that be text, audio or image data, and then some direction how to perform the artwork generation.

-In this post we’ll be exploring how to use AI to edit photos and digital images with a nifty app that you can use for free.
+A little further on in this post we’ll be exploring how to use AI to edit some photos and digital images with a nifty app that you can use for free.
 Stay tuned!

 My first attempt at creating “digital art” with the help of AI was using some “fancy” photo apps that allowed me to add filters and different graphic effects on one of my first smartphones, a nifty little Taiwanese-made HTC.

 I used some overlays and fading effects to create more interesting photos.
 It got kind of addicting.
 As the AI technology got better, I found an app called Mirror Lab, which introduced me to the idea of fractal digital art for the first time.
 I enjoyed using this app so much that I ended up buying the lifetime pro version to remove ads.